Table of Contents

 Create a new repository with an identifier (I generally align this with my elixir app name) and specifying the format and region.

-gcloud artifacts repositories create $APP_NAME \ --repository-format=docker \ --location=$REGION \ --description="$APP_NAME application"Create an environment variable to capture the repository’s Registry URL with the following command:
+gcloud artifacts repositories create $SERVICE_NAME \ --repository-format=docker \ --location=$REGION \ --description="$APP_NAME application"Create an environment variable to capture the repository’s Registry URL with the following command:

-REGISTRY_URL=$(gcloud artifacts repositories describe $APP_NAME \ --location $REGION)
+REGISTRY_URL=$(gcloud artifacts repositories describe $SERVICE_NAME \ --location $REGION)

 echo $REGISTRY_URLUpdate service account permissions